gorkalarralde/M5Racing/README.md

 M5Stack DAS Racing
  - Data Acquisition System and Analysis for racecar and motorcycle racing.
- - Telemetry of all sensors and ECU vehicle data
+ - Telemetry and logged data of all sensors and ECU vehicle data